 The results in equations 7 and 8 and equations 9 and 10 for Uganda and Mauritius respectively, are generally similar.
 The signs are correct in all the equations and the interpretation is the same as in the previous cases.
-In equations 7 and 9, the stock indices in the Uganda (USEASI) and Mauritius (SEMDEX) and the SP500 index are statistically significant determinants of the Dollar-Uganda shilling exchange rate and the Dollar-Mauritius Rupee exchange in the long run.
-In equation 8 and 10, the stock indices in the Uganda (USEASI) and Mauritius (SEMDEX) and the FTSE100 index are statistically significant determinants of the Pound Uganda shilling exchange rate and the Pound Mauritius Rupee exchange in the long run.
+In equations 7 and 9, the stock indices in the Uganda (USEASI) and Mauritius (SEMDEX) and the SP500 index are statistically significant determinants of the Dollar-Uganda shilling exchange rate and the Dollar-Mauritius (SEMDEX) and the FTSE100 index are statistically significant determinants of and 10, the stock indices in the Uganda (USEASI) and Mauritius (SEMDEX) and the FTSE100 index are statistically significant determinants of the Pound Uganda shilling exchange rate and the Pound Mauritius Rupee exchange in the long run.